 A final story takes us to Largo, Florida, where an officer physically slammed a teenager onto the hood of a car, and when the teen didn't "calm down" fast enough, the officer escalated to choking him in broad daylight.
 Witnesses captured the incident, thankfully, but it raises the crucial point of bystander intervention and the role of filming these abuses.
 Without witnesses, who knows how far it would have gone?

 These incidents are not just isolated moments of bad judgment; they point to systemic issues within law enforcement that desperately need addressing.
-Whether it’s implicit bias, lack of proper training, or outright abuse of power, the consequences of unchecked authority are severe.
-It’s clear that we need better de-escalation training and more accountability for officers who cross the line.
-Without it, we’re left to wonder: who is really watching out for the rest of us?
+Whether it's implicit bias, lack of proper training, or outright abuse of power, the consequences of unchecked authority are severe.
+Better de-escalation training and stronger accountability for officers who cross the line are not optional additions to reform agendas.
+They are the baseline.

 But it's not just the system that needs change—we, as citizens, have a role to play.
 Speaking out, documenting incidents, and demanding justice are all steps we can take to ensure that those who are supposed to protect us are held to the highest standard.
 Change won't happen overnight, but through collective action and continued vigilance, we can make a difference.